-Breastfeeding and a lower risk of breast cancer
+Breastfeeding can lower the risk of breast cancer

 The current study evaluated breast cancer incidence in 60,075 parous women.
-There were 608 cases of premenopausal breast cancer among this group.
-Women who had ever breast fed had a 25% reduction in the risk of developing premenopausal breast cancer.
-There was no trend for duration of lactation.
-Breast feeding women with a first-degree relative with breast cancer had a 59% reduction in the risk of developing premenopausal breast cancer compared with women who had never breastfed.
-There was no association between breast feeding and the risk of premenopausal breast cancer in women without an increased risk of developing breast cancer.
+There were 608 cases of premenopausal breast cancer in this group.
+Women who had ever breastfed had a 25% reduction in the risk of developing premenopausal breast cancer.
+There was no trend for the duration of lactation.
+Breastfeeding women with a first-degree relative with breast cancer had a 59% reduction in the risk of developing premenopausal breast cancer compared with women who had never breastfed.
+There was no association between breastfeeding and the risk of premenopausal breast cancer in women without an increased risk of developing breast cancer.

 Source: Stuebe AM, Wiollett WC, Xue F, et al. Lactation and incidence of premenopausal breast cancer.
 Archives of Internal Medicine.
 2009;169:1364-1371.